Life With Braces - Western Massachusetts

 Tips to Make Daily Life Easier

-While you must modify your diet while wearing braces, there are still many things you can enjoy.
+While you must modify your diet while wearing braces in Western Massachusetts, there are still many things you can enjoy.
 Here are some examples:

 - Fruit /raw vegetables cut up into bite-size pieces